xdobry/c64-basic-langium-vsc/README.md

   - check division by zero
   - own float and str tmp stack for DEF FN (own local ebp pointer needed?)
   - optimize reusing of str memory
+  - validation do not allow to use same label and same line number

+## Visual Studio Extension TODO

+* run compile as task
+* run crunch and uncrunch as task
+* integrate vice (prg compilation, run)
+* rename does not work for labels
+* rename does not work for veriables if renaming from definition (let)
+* show references does not show label definition

 # Optimization